PalmStudio/XPalm.jl/README.md

 - calibration of 'final_potential_biomass' check on ECOPALM data the maximum number of furit and maximal individual fruit
 - Add peduncle carbon demand and biomass for the female
 - add harvest management: remove fruits, remove leaves
-- Review how maintenance respiration is computed
+- Review how maintenance respiration is computed (add Male and Female)
 - Compute the trophic status of the phytomer and females as a proper process (see number_fruits + sex_determination)
+- Don't forget to put back thermal time of flowering to 6300 when we're finished prototyping (and when it runs faster!!!!)